oracle-livelabs/apex/employee-onboarding/8-running-the-app/8-running-the-app.md

 In this lab, you will run and explore the Employee Onboarding application to understand how the workflows and automations function in a real scenario.
 Through hands-on activities, you will simulate the process of hiring and onboarding a new employee and observe how the system handles different roles and tasks.

-### Real-world Scenario:
+### Real-world Scenario

-A Sales Manager recruits a new employee just one day before the scheduled onboarding.
-The HR team then completes the onboarding process, assigns the employee to the Sales Manager, and ensures the reporting structure is correctly established.
-This scenario helps demonstrate how Oracle APEX workflows and automations work together to manage onboarding efficiently, while also maintaining proper assignment and organizational hierarchy.
+A Sales Manager recruits a new employee.
+The HR team then completes the onboarding process,just one day before the scheduled onboarding, HR assigns the employee to the Sales Manager, and ensures the reporting structure is correctly established.
+When the new employee is entered in the system, it triggers a workflow This scenario helps demonstrate how Oracle APEX workflows and automations work together to manage onboarding efficiently, while also maintaining proper assignment and organizational hierarchy.

 ### Objectives